-To file a complaint about a faculty person-the way he/she conducts class, lack of objectivity in grading, etc., students should follow the process outlined below.
+To file a complaint about a faculty person-the way they conducts class, lack of objectivity in grading, etc., students should follow the process outlined below.

 - 1. Discuss the specific complaint and your desired resolution with the faculty person. - 2.
-If talking to the faculty person fails to bring resolution, you may meet with the Program Director and present a concise, well-thought-out, written statement of the problem and the desired resolution. - 3.
-The Program Director will offer to meet with you and the accused faculty person.
+If talking to the faculty person fails to bring resolution, you may meet with the Department Head and present a concise, well-thought-out, written statement of the problem and the desired resolution. - 3.
+The Department Head will offer to meet with you and the accused faculty person.
 If you are unwilling to attend such a meeting, your complaint will be considered dropped.
-If you consent to the meeting, then the Program Director will be responsible for documenting the proceedings and the outcome in writing. - 4.
-The accused faculty person or you may request a second meeting within seven days to which both the faculty person and you, within the limits set by the Program Director, may invite colleagues and students.
-The Program Director, at his/her discretion, may request the presence of the Dean of the Degree Completion Program. - 5.
+If you consent to the meeting, then the Department Head will be responsible for documenting the proceedings and the outcome in writing. - 4.
+The accused faculty person or you may request a second meeting within seven days to which both the faculty person and you, within the limits set by the Department Head, may invite colleagues and students.
+The Department Head, at his/her discretion, may request the presence of the Dean of the Degree Completion Program. - 5.
 If the problem is not resolved to the satisfaction of either party, a written appeal may be made to the Vice President of Academic Affairs who is empowered to make the final decision.
 The Vice President of Academic Affairs will respond with a final decision in writing to those involved.